ObamaCare Medicaid Expansion

 How to Apply for Medicaid

-In the past applying for Medicaid meant you needed to meet certain criteria such as being pregnant, having a child or having a disability and usually meeting some sort of income requirement.
-In State’s that have implemented expansion the only main requirement is that you make less than 133% of the Federal poverty level.
+In the past, applying for Medicaid meant you needed to meet certain criteria – for example, being pregnant, having a child, or having a disability – in addition to meeting an income requirement.
+In states that have implemented expansion the only requirement is that you make less than 133% of the Federal poverty level.

 Sign Up for Medicaid Now

-Each state has different rules about eligibility and applying for Medicaid.
-You Can use one of the two following methods to apply for Medicaid:
+Each state has different rules regarding eligibility and the application process for Medicaid.
+You can use one of the two following methods to apply for Medicaid: